 NJIT undergraduates individually or as a team may enter this innovation competition and be eligible for awards and stipends up totaling $15,500.

 Questions on the eligibility of an advisor should be referred to Dr. Atam Dhawan.
-Class projects, including those for design courses and the Interdisciplinary Design Studio (IDS), and research projects by undergraduates may be entered in the competition.
+Class projects, including those for design courses, Undergraduate Research and Innovation Program (URI), and research projects by undergraduates may be entered in the competition.
+Projects entered in TechQuest may build on prior projects, but the presenting team must identify its unique contribution to the presented work.
 Previous TechQuest award winners are not eligible to enter the same project in the competition again.

 Congratulations to all TechQuest Innovation Competition winners and finalists.
 TechQuest Winners and Finalists, NIAC Winners and McNair Scholars were recognized on the NJIT Innovation Day on April 11, 2014.
 You can download the Innovation Day Program Booklet with the list of winners and participating students.
 Innovation Day was also featured in the Start-Ledger and NJBIZ magazine